-Historical Background of Maratha Military Landscape
+Historical Background of the Maratha Military Landscape

 The Maratha Military Landscapes of India consist of a collection of 12 forts that were established and enhanced by the Maratha rulers from the 17th to the 19th century.
 These forts are situated across the varied terrains of the Sahyadri Range, Deccan Plateau, Konkan Coast, and the Eastern Ghats.
 The military strategy associated with these forts was developed during the reign of Chhatrapati Shivaji Maharaj in the 17th century and persisted until the early 19th century under the Peshwa rule.
 This network of twelve forts exemplifies strategic military foresight, innovation, regional adaptation, and architectural brilliance.
 They illustrate a profound comprehension of geography and strategic defense planning.
 These forts are considered as among the most prominent places to visit near Mumbai.